The Need for Leading Clinicians and Experts

 You never have to feel alone again.

 Jason obtained counseling credentials from Mt.
 San Antonio College, then adding to his education through Breining Institute and then finally through CAADE.
-Since 1992 Jason began working in the field of behavioral health with an emphasis on chemical dependency, and addiction.
+Since 1992, Jason began working in the field of behavioral health with an emphasis on chemical dependency and addiction.
 He has had the opportunity to work in a spectrum of settings from Admissions, In-patient, Residential, IOP, OP and Detox.
 He has extensive experience connecting with individuals and their families in various modalities including substance abuse, addiction, psychiatric and behavioral health.
-After receiving the priceless gift of recovery since 1988, Jason has dedicated his life to helping others to find this same gift.
+After receiving the priceless gift of recovery since 1988, Jason has dedicated his life to becoming one of the leading clinicians in the field and helping others to find this same gift.

 Thomas is a certified culinary specialist working in the field of substance use and recovery for the last 3 years.
 Tom’s experience ranges from working as a kitchen manager to executive chef in facilities servicing varying populations.
-From working within clients dealing with substance use disorder to incarcerated populations, Tom is able to connect with diverse population of clientele.
+From working with clients dealing with substance use disorder to incarcerated populations, Tom is able to connect with diverse populations of clientele.
 With a degree in culinary arts, Tom’s passion for learning is apparent through his continued education within the field.
-In addition to his culinary specialist, Tom is also a registered drug and alcohol technician and takes pride in utilizing his lived in experience to bring more than just healthy meals to his client’s but also to teach them life skills and simple nutrition.
+In addition to his culinary specialties, Tom is also a registered drug and alcohol technician and takes pride in utilizing his life experience to bring more than just healthy meals to his clients but also to teach them life skills and simple nutrition.
 Tom’s passion for recovery and food are evident in the care and preparation that goes into each and every meal he prepares and every group he runs.